 (a) Escort vehicles shall be the size of a compact car or larger.
 The drivers of escort vehicles shall maintain visual and 2-way radio contact with the permitted vehicle at all times.
 When one escort is required, it shall precede a load on undivided highways and follow the load on divided highways.
-Escort vehicle requirements shall be the same on both 4-or-more-lane divided highways and on 2-lane roads on the designated system as follows, unless otherwise stated:
+Escort vehicle requirements shall be the same on both 4-or-more-lane divided highways and on 2-lane roads on the designated system as follows unless otherwise stated:

 (b) No escort shall be required for overall widths less than 12 feet 0 inches.
-One escort vehicle shall be required for overall width of 12 feet 0 inches or more.
+One escort vehicle shall be required for the overall width of 12 feet 0 inches or more.

-(c) No escort vehicle shall be required for overall length of less than 80 feet 0 inches.
-One escort vehicle shall be required for overall length of 80 feet 0 inches or more.
+(c) No escort vehicle shall be required for an overall length of less than 80 feet 0 inches.
+One escort vehicle shall be required for an overall length of 80 feet 0 inches or more.

-(d) No escort vehicle shall be required if overhang is less than 15 feet 0 inches with proper flags displayed.
+(d) No escort vehicle shall be required if the overhang is less than 15 feet 0 inches with proper flags displayed.
 One escort vehicle shall be required if the overhang is 15 feet 0 inches or more.

 (e) A second escort vehicle shall be required under circumstances involving excessive overhang and overwidth.
 On a 2-lane, undivided highway, 2 escorts shall be required when the overhang is 15 feet 0 inches or more to the rear, and where the width is 12 feet 0 inches or more.
 On an interstate in instances of overwidth with overhang in excess of 15 feet 0 inches, a second escort vehicle shall be required.

-(f) The applicant shall furnish 1 escort vehicle equipped with an operating top-mounted, flashing or rotating amber light for all loads, including hauling vehicle, 12 feet 0 inches or more in width or 80 feet 0 inches in length.
+(f) The applicant shall furnish 1 escort vehicle equipped with an operating top-mounted, flashing, or rotating amber light for all loads, including hauling vehicle, 12 feet 0 inches or more in width or 80 feet 0 inches in length.
 A state police escort shall be required when load, including hauling vehicle, exceeds 18 feet 0 inches in width.
 In instances of overall length only of 100 feet and 0 inches or more, a state police escort shall be required unless exempted from this requirement by state police due to determination that weather conditions are optimum, visibility is not impaired, traffic flow is not heavy or other conditions which shall not compromise safe movement.